ballerine-io/ballerine/README.md

       - [We are still in Beta](#we-are-still-in-beta)

-# Web SDK Flows
+# SDK UI Flows

 ### Description
-Web SDK Flows can generate custom made, branded flows to collect KYC/KYB documents and user information.
+Web & Mobile SDK Flows can generate custom made, branded flows to collect KYC/KYB documents and user information.
 The SDK UI is embeddable inside exsiting apps or deployed as an webapp.

 <img src="https://blrn-staging-assets.s3.eu-central-1.amazonaws.com/phones.png">